The holidays are here! The holidays are here! Think of all the parties, the presents, the… stress!

 6. Classroom Games – Again, teachers and therapists often supplement their school supplies with their personal money.
 One thing we can always use is a new game for the classroom.
 Kids stay in during recess in the classroom.
 Speech, Social work, Counseling, and Occupational therapists all use games to work on socializing, turn-taking, coping skills, and friendship building.
 A small travel game or even a deck of cards ($1 at the Dollar Store) is a cute little gift that we can definitely use!

 “Miss Johnson, we think you are Aces! ” (Deck of cards)

 “Mrs. Willis, you are Numero Uno!”
 (Uno)

 “Mr. Smith, thanks for making me so Brite!”
 (Lite brite)

 8. Stickers – You can never have enough of em’!
 Growing up I always loved the Smelly stickers.
 We used to call them Scratch and Sniff, but really any stickers were a favorite!
-There are always new and exciting movie stickers and character stickers that are coming out (minecraft, anyone?), so a couple of new packs of stickers would be appreciated in any classroom!
+There are always new and exciting movie stickers and character stickers that are coming out (Minecraft, anyone?), so a couple of new packs of stickers would be appreciated in any classroom!

-9. A little plant or flower – Yyou don’t have to spend a lot to warm a teacher’s heart.
+9. A little plant or flower – You don’t have to spend a lot to warm a teacher’s heart.
 Trader Joe’s and the local supermarket often have little plants for under $5.
 A bright pretty flower is a great teacher gift that can make anyone’s day.

-10. When all else fails: Gift Cards – I hesitated to put this on my list, because gift cards can seem a little impersonal.
+10. When all else fails: Gift Cards – I hesitated to put this on my list because gift cards can seem a little impersonal.
 BUT, every teacher I know loves them.
 Parents sometimes feel silly giving a gift card for a few dollars, but trust me, even a $5 Dunkin Donuts or Target Gift card comes in handy.
 Again – write something nice to go with it.